-Wild Wednesdays are for kids age 7 – 12 who like to be outside and be active, and practice skills of wilderness survival like fire making and finding food, sneaking close to animals, growing resilience to weather and emotions and just enjoy playing in our beautiful place on earth.
-We are welcoming homeschoolers, Waldorf kids, Wildflower kids, and kids who are going to any school and like a half-day of outdoor education.
+Wild Wednesdays are for 5-8-year-old kids who like to be outside and be active, and practice skills of wilderness survival like fire making and finding food, sneaking close to animals, growing resilience to weather and emotions and just enjoy playing in our beautiful place on earth.
+We are welcoming homeschoolers and kids who are going to any school and like a half-day of outdoor education.

 Most kids today do not get enough time outside and not enough free playtime.
 Yet research keeps telling us how beneficial it is for physical, mental and social wellbeing.
 Forest school aims to help build resilient kids, at a time when we really need the next generation to be healthy and capable.